zimny-lech/CyTube-Plus/README.md

 - Fix "contributors" list not working (airforce)

-- Fix various custom overlays being overwritten by new overlay (?)??
+- Fix various custom overlays being overwritten by new overlay (airforce and john)

 - Fix fullscreen button not working correctly (airforce)